 These scammers create fake profiles on dating sites as well as social media platforms and scour for potential targets.
 The scammer, then, connects with the chosen target on a dating site or on social media, begins flirting early on in the interaction, and quickly steers things into romantic territory.
 Once they establish a rapport with their victim, they start fleecing them on one pretext or the other.
 Moving swiftly and confidently is part of the MO of those perpetuating romance scams.

-While sharing her story with NBC News, Chicago area resident Joyce, who lost $200 million to a fraud posing as a romantic interest, says of romance scammer tactics: “I can’t explain it.
+Sharing her story with NBC News, Chicago area resident Joyce, who lost $200 million to a fraud posing as a romantic interest, said, “I can’t explain it.
 You’re just kind of brainwashed.
 They talk to you so lovingly that you can’t believe they’d scam you.
 It’s like you are walking around with blinders on.”
-You’re so smothered by the WhatsApp scammer love messages and words of assurance that doubting the intention of the other person seems too wrong, too cynical.
+You’re so enamored by WhatsApp scammer love messages and words of affection that doubting their intentions seems too wrong, too cynical.

 As is apparent from Joyce’s words, these people are so good at what they do that their victims tend to overlook certain glaring red flags and fall into their trap.
-But the question remains: how can you tell if someone is a romance scammer?
-To safeguard yourself from such a risk, keep an eye out for these tell-tale signs of a romance scammer when venturing into the world of online dating:
+This begs the question: how can you tell if someone is a romance scammer?
+To safeguard yourself, you need to be attentive to these telltale signs of a romance scammer when venturing into the world of online dating:

 1. They are attractive

 A romance scammer will always have unrealistically attractive photos on their profile, be it on social media or a dating site.
 When they reach out to you, you’d likely be taken aback by the fact that such an attractive – and possibly successful – person would be interested in you.
 In short, they seem way out of your league and almost too good to be true – as if they’ve just walked out of the cover of a fashion magazine.

 2. They are far, far away from you